MuriukiCollins-SE/Fitness-tracker/README.md

 - Proper package structure (`lib/`, `lib/db/`, etc.).
 - Use of Python lists, dicts, and tuples for in-memory data handling.
 - Follows best practices for code organization and documentation.

+---

+## Check-in and Check-out Times

+- When you create a workout, the check-in time is recorded automatically.
+- To record when a trainee leaves, use the "Check Out" option in the Workout Menu.
+- When listing workouts, both check-in and check-out times are displayed.